 5. Live In Your Flip = No Taxes

 What if you want to avoid capital gains tax altogether?
-Then just move into your investment house.
-As long as you live in the home 2 out of the last 5 years, in the U.S. you can make a tax-free profit of up to $250,000 as an individual or $500,000 as a couple.
+Then just buy and immediately move into the house as your principle residence.
+As long as you live in the home 2 out of the next 5 years, in the U.S. you can make a tax-free profit of up to $250,000 as an individual or $500,000 as a couple.
 Canada and the U.K. have slightly different rules, but the principle is the same.

 A real estate strategy called the Live-In Flip takes advantage of this generous tax exemption.
 Carl from 1500days.com wrote an awesome guest post for me explaining how several live-in flips built enormous wealth and accelerated his path to early retirement.